 Food Stamps generate economic activity in our local communities.

 The Food Stamp Program brings federal dollars into communities in the form of benefits which are redeemed by food stamp participants at local grocery stores.
 These benefits ripple throughout the economies of the community, state and nation.
+For more information on the Fiscal Impact of SNAP in your community, click here.

 Did you know?